-MassTransfer Block Code: Natural & Physical Laboratory Science This course is a continuation of VET 133.
+This course is a continuation of VET 133.
 The digestive, respiratory, circulatory, urinary, and reproductive systems are covered.
 Dissection is required.

-Prerequisite(s): VET 133 with a grade of C or better Note: Restricted to Veterinary Technician students; current tetanus vaccination is required and rabies vaccination is strongly recommended
+Prerequisite(s): VET 133 with a grade of C or better

+Note: Restricted to Veterinary Technician Students.
+Current tetanus vaccination, current rabies vaccination, and proof of health insurance coverage are required.